 The Alaska Occupational Safety and Health Program is located in the Alaska Department of Labor and Workforce Development, Division of Labor Standards and Safety.
 Commissioner, Clark "Click" Bishop, heads the Department.
 Director, Grey Mitchell, heads the Labor Standards and Safety Division.
 AKOSH is divided into two sections.
 Steven Standley, the Chief of Enforcement, supervises the enforcement program.
-Enforcement has five industrial hygienist (IH) positions, eight safety officer positions, and one compliance assistance specialist.
-50% of one of the safety officer's time is devoted to Discrimination Investigator duties.
-Krystyna Markiewicz, the Chief of Consultation, supervises the consultation program.
-Consultation currently has three industrial hygienist (IH) positions, eight safety consultant positions, and one, 100% state-funded seafood consultation specialist position.
+Enforcement has five industrial hygienist (IH) positions, and nine safety officer positions.
+50% of one of the industrial hygienist's time is devoted to Discrimination Investigator duties.
+Krystyna Markiewicz, the Chief of Consultation, supervises the consultation and Training program.
+Consultation currently has three industrial hygienist (IH) positions, eight safety consultant positions, one 100% state-funded seafood consultation specialist position, and one 100% state-funded youth safety training specialist.